top of page

 SciComm Advice

-This collection highlights my advice about ethical, effective scicomm, much of which has been published in outlets beyond this site.
+This collection highlights my advice about ethical, effective scicomm, including my 6-part primer on ethical image use in science and scicomm.
+Much of my scicomm work has also been published in outlets beyond this site.
 And, see my podcast: Meteor: The honest podcast about scicomm with impact.

 Career Advice